rust-lang/rust/text/0000-north-star.md

 the final month of a calendar quarter, allowing the beginning of the years work to commence at the beginning of calendar Q4; we choose Q4 because it is the traditional conference season and allows us opportunities to talk publicly about both our previous years progress as well as next years ambitions.
+By contrast, starting with Q1 of the calendar year is problematic due to the holiday season.

 Following from the September planning month, the quarterly planning cycles take place for exactly one week at the beginning of the calendar quarter; likewise, the planning for each subsequent quarter at the beginning of the calendar quarter; and the development of the yearly retrospective approximately for the month of August.

+The survey and other forms of outreach and data gathering should be timed to fit well into the overall calendar.

 ## References